-The UK Chief Risk Officer is responsible for the performance of the ORSA process.
+The Chief Risk Officer is responsible for the performance of the ORSA process.
 The Board takes an active role in its production, in line with the Company's ORSA Policy and process.
 ORSA results are used by the Board to inform strategic decisions.
-The Company undertakes a full ORSA at least annually and reports on its findings within six months of its accounting year end of 30 June.
+The Company has undertaken a full ORSA for the six-month period ended on 31 December 2020, and will report its findings to the PRA no later than 30 June 2021.

 FIL Life's system of governance is supported by an Outsourcing and Supplier Management Policy.
 The policy outlines the delegation and outsourcing arrangements within the Company.
 The Company outsources the Actuarial function to Milliman LLP and operational activities to other companies within the FIL Group, pre-dominantly to FPM which is regulated by the FCA.
-Administration for the small annuity legacy book is provided by the UK branch of Hannover Rück SE.
+Administration for the small annuity legacy book is provided by Hannover Rück SE.
 The Company also works with PTL UK in respect of the Independence Governance Committee and the Fidelity Master Trust.
 Details of these arrangements are provided in B.7.

-The FIL Group has a Responsible Investment Policy which details its approach towards the stewardship of investments made for clients.
-Information is provided on the approach to engagement and integration of environmental, social and governance (ESG) issues into the investment process.
+The Company introduced its Sustainable Investing Policy at the end of 2020 which details its approach towards the stewardship, engagement and integration of environmental, social and governance (ESG) issues into the investment process.

 FIL Life has also assessed and is making provision for requirements related to the financial risks associated with climate change.

-During the COVID-19 crisis the Company's Board meetings and normal governance forums continued to operate per schedule with sessions held remotely over video and conference calls.
+During the COVID-19 crisis the Company's Board meetings and normal governance forums continued to operate as scheduled with sessions held remotely over video and conference calls.
 All regulatory reporting requirements have been fully met despite the business disruption.

-There have been no material changes to the system of governance during the reporting period.
+There have been no material changes to the system of governance over the reporting period.